History of modernisation theory

-This article delineates the history of modernisation theory.
-Modernisation refers to a model of a progressive transition from a 'pre-modern' or 'traditional' to a 'modern' society.
-The theory particularly focuses on the internal factors of a country while assuming that, with assistance, "traditional" or 'pre-modern' countries can be brought to development in the same manner which more developed countries have.
+Modernisation refers to a model of a progressive transition from a "pre-modern" or "traditional" to a "modern" society.
+The theory particularly focuses on the internal factors of a country while assuming that, with assistance, traditional or pre-modern countries can be brought to development in the same manner which more developed countries have.
 Modernisation theory attempts to identify the social variables that contribute to social progress and development of societies, and seeks to explain the process of social evolution.
 Modernisation theory is subject to criticism originating among socialists and free-market ideologies, world-systems theorists, globalisation theorists and dependency theorists among others.
 Modernisation theory not only stresses the process of change, but also the responses to that change.
 It also looks at internal dynamics while referring to social and cultural structures and the adaptation of new technologies.

 Earliest expressions of the theory

-The fundamental principles of Modernisation theory can be derived from the Idea of Progress, which emerged in the 18th century Age of Enlightenment with the idea that people themselves could develop and change their society.
+The fundamental principles of modernisation theory can be derived from the Idea of Progress, which emerged in the 18th century Age of Enlightenment with the idea that people themselves could develop and change their society.
 Condorcet was the first person to make the connection between economic and social development and to suggest that there can be continuous progress and improvement in human affairs.

 In addition to social structure and the evolution of societies, the French sociologist Émile Durkheim developed the concept of functionalism, which stresses the interdependence of the institutions of a society and their interaction in maintaining cultural and social unity.

 Modernisation theory emerged further in the late 19th century and was especially popular among scholars in the mid-20th century.
 One notable advocate was Harvard sociologist Talcott Parsons whose Mandarins of the Future (2003) stressed the importance of societies remaining open to change and saw reactionary forces as restricting development.
 Maintaining tradition for tradition's sake was thought to be harmful to progress and development.
 Proponents of the modernisation theory can be split into two groups; optimists and pessimists.
 The optimist view describes that what some see as a setback for the theory (events such as the Iranian Revolution or the persistence of instability in the Democratic Republic of Congo) are invariably temporary setbacks on the road to progress.
 Contarary, the pessimist view believes that certain 'non-modern' areas of the world are incapable of becoming modern.